Shool: Plot

-The film opens with a late night telephone call from Patna asking to speak to Bachchu Yadav (Sayaji Shinde), an MLA of the ruling political party in Bihar.
+The film opens with a late-night telephone call from Patna asking to speak to Bachchu Yadav, an MLA of the ruling political party in Bihar.
 His lackeys trace their boss to a prostitute's abode, where he receives the telephone and is informed that his party has selected another MLA for the ticket this time.
-He wastes no time, reaches the newly selected MLA candidate's home and pressures him to give up his nomination in lieu of money.
+He wastes no time, reaches the newly selected MLA candidate's home, and pressures him to give up his nomination in lieu of money.
 When intimidation fails, his thugs stab the MLA-candidate under his supervision.

-Meanwhile, Inspector Samar Pratap Singh (Manoj Bajpayee) arrives in Motihari, Bihar, where he has been transferred to, with his wife Manjari (Raveena Tandon) and daughter.
-At the railway station, he gets into a confrontation with a coolie (Rajpal Yadav).
+Meanwhile, Inspector Samar Pratap Singh arrives in Motihari, Bihar, where he has been transferred to, with his wife Manjari and daughter.
+At the railway station, he gets into a confrontation with a coolie.
 The two have a tiff on the payment of Rs.
 30/- to be paid to the coolie for his services, which Singh refuses to pay, as he (rightfully) thinks he is being overcharged.
 As the situation goes to the verge of fisticuffs, a local police hawaldaar intervenes.
 Not knowing that Singh, too, is a police officer, the hawaldaar tries to manhandle Singh.
 Infuriated, Singh takes the matter to the police station to which he is posted.
 As Singh writes a complaint against the hawaldaar for harassing an innocent local (Singh), a sub-inspector, Hussain, intervenes.
 Hussain asks Singh to forgive the hawaldaar, to which Singh does not relent.
 Singh later learns that the Motihari police station runs according to Yadav's whims.
 Singh is an idealist who respects the constitution and the rule of law, and expects that everyone else should do the same.
 But no one follows the law in Motihari, especially the policemen who receive hafta (illicit weekly payments) from Yadav to do his bidding.

-One day, the D.S.P.
-(Shrivallabh Vyas) asks Singh to break up a fight between two rival gangs and arrest the people who attacked some of Yadav's men.
+One day, the D.S.P. asks Singh to break up a fight between two rival gangs and arrest the people who attacked some of Yadav's men.
 Singh investigates and finds out that Yadav's men are the real culprits.
-Among them are Sudhir Vinod (Nagesh Bhosle) and Lallan Singh (Yashpal Sharma), so Singh arrests them instead.
+Among them are Sudhir Vinod and Lallan Singh, so Singh arrests them instead.
 When the D.S.P. orders Singh to release them, he refuses, saying that he has already registered the case.
 This is the first time Singh's superior learns of his real character and expresses concern over his future.
 Sub-inspector Hussain, who shamelessly admits to subjection to Yadav, declares that Singh won't last long in his current job if he continues in his ways.
-Singh sadly learns the limit of his official prowess, when the court releases Yadav's men.
+Singh sadly learns the limit of his official prowess when the court releases Yadav's men.